-NBC Sports will carry live TV coverage of the 2019 Pegasus World Cup with a mixture of general sports fans and racing nuts tuning in to see the winner of the world’s richest horse race crowned.
+NBC Sports carries live TV coverage of the Pegasus World Cup with a mixture of general sports fans and racing nuts tuning in to see the winner of one of the world’s richest horse races crowned.

 If you can’t be near a TV however, don’t worry as advances in technology means live streaming is available now on all major sporting events, including this race and the supporting card too.

 As well as the live TV coverage there is a chance to watch the Pegasus World Cup via online live streaming.
 The race can be viewed through NBC Sports Live Extra or by using the NCB Sports Live Extra App for mobile devices such as smartphones and tablets with no download required.

 NBC’s streaming coverage mirrors their live televised coverage for the most part, the only stipulation being that you may be asked for your TV provider and a password to access the online coverage.

 Already in the short history of this race we have seen two spectacular champions crowned and it’s fitting that this brand new race attracts a new breed of watcher online.
 Our first two champions were: